nv-morpheus/Morpheus/scripts/validation/kafka_testing.md

 1. Stop the consumer in the Kafka terminal.

-## Validation Pipeline
+## ABP Validation Pipeline
 For this test we are going to replace the from & to file stages from the ABP validation pipeline with Kafka stages, reading input data from a Kafka topic named "morpheus-abp-pre" and writing results to a topic named "morpheus-abp-post"

-1. Create two Kafka topics both with only a single partition, and launch a consumer listening to .
+1. Create two Kafka topics both with only a single partition, and launch a consumer listening to the morpheus-abp-post topic.
     ```bash
     ./start-kafka-shell.sh $KAFKA_ADVERTISED_HOST_NAME
     $KAFKA_HOME/bin/kafka-topics.sh --create --topic=morpheus-abp-pre  --partitions 1 --bootstrap-server `broker-list.sh`